 - Negatively impact productivity and quality

 Manager magic happens when an individual combines experience and training with strong emotional intelligence to develop, lead and motivate their teams.
-Miss even one of the three pillars and the manager is like a two legged stool – still standing, wobbly and unsure, while they lean on something sturdy to compensate for what they lack.
-On their own, or in times of confusion, stress or crisis, they tip over.
+Miss even one of the three pillars and the manager is like a two-legged stool – still standing, wobbly and unsure, while they lean on something sturdy to compensate for what they lack.
+This is why many managers use the software provided by companies such as Fourth APAC to help them with day-to-day tasks and ensure that there is a smooth workflow.
+Because on their own, or in times of confusion, stress or crisis, they tend to tip over.

 Training in communication, negotiation, project management and leadership skills is required, and can be implemented even after someone has been given a manager role.
 The American Management Association has a nice succinct description of the basic training that will boost management skills.
 If you need to beef up your learning content to meet the needs of your managers and potential managers, take advantage of the many courseware developers who have excellent management training curriculum.
 These courses can easily be added to your current learning programs and learning management system (LMS).